Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 -rwxr-xr-x 1 casey casey 14700 Dec  6 09:06 dist/wavetable.wasm
 ```

-Our Wasm module now clocks in at a stunningly slim 14.7KB, dropping down to a miniscule 6.5KB after `gzip`.
+Our Wasm module now clocks in at a stunningly slim 14.7KB, dropping down to a minuscule 6.5KB after `gzip`.
 Now that's what I'm talking about!

 #### Debugging Without Strings or Dev Tools

 One additional challenge with working with Wasm without the help of `wasm-bindgen` is debugging. `wasm-bindgen` allows the use of crates like [`console-error-panic-hook`](https://github.com/rustwasm/console_error_panic_hook) which let you use normal `log` macros to print directly to the JavaScript console.
 However, we're stuck without such luxuries.
 In addition, the Google Chrome dev tools debugger isn't really any use to us; it will allow us to view stack traces when Wasm crashes and even step through code to a limited extent, but we can't actually see any of the state of Wasm memory (and it would be very hard to know what those values meant even if we could).

-Since we're doing some pretty `unsafe` things and dismissing most of Rust's safety guarentees by crossing the language barrier and playing with Rust's memory directly, it's very likely you'll encounter a crash like this at some point while working with Wasm:
+Since we're doing some pretty `unsafe` things and dismissing most of Rust's safety guarantees by crossing the language barrier and playing with Rust's memory directly, it's very likely you'll encounter a crash like this at some point while working with Wasm:

 ```
 wasm-0073919e-272:1 Uncaught RuntimeError: unreachable